DylanMeeus/springboot_jwt_blog/_posts/2014-08-22-sso-for-legacy-apps-with-auth0-openid-connect-and-apache.markdown

 > __mod_auth_openidc__ is an authentication/authorization module for the Apache 2.x HTTP server that allows users to authenticate using an OpenID Connect enabled Identity Provider.

-When a user first attempts to access protected content behind the Apache proxy, the module will first redirect the user to the configured OpenID Connect identity provider.
+When a user first attempts to access protected content behind Apache, the module will first redirect the user to the configured OpenID Connect identity provider.
 After the user is authenticated, access is granted to the actual resource:

 ![image](https://docs.google.com/drawings/d/1ePWbU0cqsKuskGrzKZrpwylp3Q10evHKxv_2MvJ5DQw/pub?w=811&amp;h=340)